manojgayala/POPL1/Language Manual.md

 |Otherwise, if either operand is of type float | Other operand is converted to float |
 |Otherwise, if either operand is of type long | Other operand is converted to type long |
 |None of the previous conditions met | Operands are converted to type int |

-### Void Conversions
-The void refers to NULL value in tureasy.
-It cannot be converted to any non-void value.
-It is sometimes returned by function calls based on function definition.

 # Expressions
 The expressions are vital to the language.
 The expressions are evaluated for their side effects (assiginment to variables) or for their values in larger expressions as operands or to affect the execution sequence in statements.
 The evaluation of expressions would yield one of the following :